davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 P(\bar{y} \mid \bar{x}; \bar{w}) = \frac{\exp(\bar{w} \cdot F(\bar{x},\bar{y}))}{\sum\limits_{\bar{y}' \in Y} \exp(\bar{w} \cdot F(\bar{x},\bar{y}'))}
 $$

-This can been seen as another log-linear model, but "giant" in the sense that:
+This can be seen as another log-linear model, but "giant" in the sense that:

 * The space of possible values for $$\bar{y}$$, i.e., $$Y^{n}$$, is huge, where $$n$$ is the since of the sequence.
 * The normalisation constant involves a sum over the set $$Y^{n}$$.